Two black men arrested in Starbucks to meet with CEO

 Breaking News Emails

-Two black men who were arrested at a Philadelphia Starbucks last week for allegedly trespassing are now going to the front of the line — they'll be meeting with the CEO, a company spokesperson said on Monday.
+Two black men who were arrested at a Philadelphia Starbucks last week on trespassing charges are now going to the front of the line — they'll be meeting with the chief executive officer, a company spokesman said on Monday.

 The men have agreed to meet with Starbucks CEO Kevin Johnson, according to Reggie Borges, Starbucks’ senior manager of global corporate communications.
 The timing of the meeting was not immediately clear.